 The doctors at The EyeDoctors Optometrists can help assess the health and development of a child's vision.
 Additionally, eye doctors at The EyeDoctors Optometrists can diagnose and treat childhood eye disorders.

 At The EyeDoctors Optometrists, a child’s eye exam can last anywhere from thirty minutes to one hour.
-The timing of the exam depends on the complexity of a child’s health and development and the types of testing included in the exam.
+The timing of the exam can vary, as it depends on the child’s development and the types of testing included in the pediatric exam.

-Comprehensive eye exams do not cause damage to the eyes and are critical for children’s eye care but the tests and procedures performed during a child’s eye exam may affect the patient with temporary headaches or vision changes.
+No. Comprehensive eye exams do not cause damage to the eyes and are actually critical for children’s eye health.
+But the tests and procedures performed during a child’s eye exam may affect the patient with temporary headaches or vision changes.